 the more distant atoms.
 ADD-H makes mistakes with complicated

-See also Modeling Proteins, IONIZE, PDBOUT, and NORESEQ
+See also Modeling Proteins, SITE, PDBOUT, and NORESEQ